Biofuels Basics

 As reported in Aviation Week in November 2009, much is happening in the Air Force and Navy to make bio-jetfuels a reality.
 The US Air Force (USAF) has begun a certification test program for a 50:50 blend of “hydrotreated” bio-jetfuel and petroleum based fuel.
 Sustainable Oils, Solazyme and Honeywell’s UOP will supply 400,000 gallons of fuel to the Air Force and 190,000 to the Navy.
 Sustainable Oils will use camelina as the feedstock, Solazyme will use algae and UOP will use animal fat, or tallow, supplied by food producer Cargill.
 All three will use UOP’s processing technology.

 “I’m asking all of us to meet an ambitious goal,” said Mabus.
-By 2020, he wants half of the total energy consumption for all ships, aircraft, tanks, vehicles, installations, etc., to come from alternative sources.
+By 2020, he wanted half of the total energy consumption for all ships, aircraft, tanks, vehicles, installations, etc., to come from alternative sources.
 “Right now I’m told 40 percent is a more realistic goal,” Mabus said.
 “But our Navy and Marine Corps have never backed away from a challenge.”

 Besides these operational efforts, the Defense Advanced Research Projects Agency (DARPA), the same folks who brought out the Internet and GPS, is currently running an R&D project to drive down the cost of bio-JP-8 to something comparable to current petroleum based costs.
 Key to the success of this project is increasing the biomass conversion efficiency to over 60% and expanding feedstock sources to include cellulosic biomass, oil seeds, and algae.
 General Atomics is leading an algae based consortia, while SAIC and Boeing are leading cellulosic and algae based consortia.
 The members of these three consortia look like a “who’s who” of the advanced biofuel industry.